-Our Amended and Restated 1986 Stock Option Plan ("Stock Option Plan"), provides for the grant of options and restricted stock awards (collectively "award") for a maximum of 15.7 million shares of GCI Class A common stock, subject to adjustment upon the occurrence of stock dividends, stock splits, mergers, consolidations or certain other changes in corporate structure or capitalization.
+Our Amended and Restated 1986 Stock Option Plan ("Stock Option Plan"), provides for the grant of restricted stock awards for a maximum of shares of GCI Class A common stock, subject to adjustment upon the occurrence of stock dividends, stock splits, mergers, consolidations or certain other changes in corporate structure or capitalization.
 If an award expires or terminates, the shares subject to the award will be available for further grants of awards under the Stock Option Plan.
 The Compensation Committee of GCI's Board of Directors administers the Stock Option Plan.
 Substantially all restricted stock awards granted vest over periods of up to three years.
-Substantially all options vest in equal installments over a period of five years and expire ten years from the date of grant.
 The requisite service period of our awards is generally the same as the vesting period.
-Options granted pursuant to the Stock Option Plan are only exercisable if at the time of exercise the option holder is our employee, non-employee director, or a consultant or advisor working on our behalf.
-New shares are issued when stock option agreements are exercised or restricted stock awards are granted.
-We have not issued any new options since 2010 when we transitioned to issuing restricted stock awards.
-We have 2.1 million shares available for grant under the Stock Option Plan at December 31, 2015.
+New shares are issued when restricted stock awards are granted.
+We have 1.5 million shares available for grant under the Stock Option Plan at December 31, 2016.

 The fair value of restricted stock awards is determined based on the number of shares granted and the quoted price of our common stock.
-We estimate prevesting option forfeitures at the time of grant and periodically revise those estimates in subsequent periods if actual forfeitures differ from those estimates.
 We record share-based compensation expense only for those awards expected to vest using an estimated forfeiture rate based on our historical pre-vesting forfeiture data.
 We review our forfeiture estimates annually and adjust our share-based compensation expense in the period our estimate changes.